Loopless multiterminal quantum circuits at odd parity: Spin-Phase Energy Relation of Multiterminal Dots at Odd Parity

 The spin-dependent term of the SPER is

-where $E_\sigma = \left[t_i^2 t_j^2 / (\Delta_i\Delta_j\mu_1)\right] \sin \theta_{ij}$ and $\vec{n}_{ij}$ are unit Pauli vectors.
-This differs from the two-terminal case in Eq.~\eqref{eq:two_terminal} because it requires involvement of more than one spin direction.
-The exact form of $\vec{n}_{ij}$ depend on microscopic details of the device.
+where $E_\sigma = \left[t_i^2 t_j^2 / (\Delta_i\Delta_j\mu_1)\right] \sin \theta_{ij}$, and $\vec{n}_{ij}$ are unit vectors.
+This differs from the two-terminal case in Eq.~\eqref{eq:two_terminal} because it requires more than one spin direction.
+The exact form of $\vec{n}_{ij}$ depends on microscopic details of the device.
 Still, notably, it can include spin directions that are absent from the low-energy band structure of the normal material (see Supplemental Material for details).

-We now consider a three-terminal setup with Rashba spin-orbit coupling in a two-dimensional electron gas, similarly to~\cite{svetogorov_theory_2025}, and compatible with previous works on two-terminal quantum dot setups~\cite{bargerbos_spectroscopy_2023} and Rashba wires~\cite{park_andreev_2017}.
-The resulting spin-phase landscape of this potential for a symmetric junction ($t_i = t$, $\Delta_i = \Delta$, and $\theta_{ij} = \theta$) is shown in Fig.~\ref{fig:EPRs}(d-f).
-We observe that, if $E_\sigma^{ij} \ll E_0^{ij}$, the potential minima coincide with the point where the resulting spin-orbit field points along the $z$-direction.
+We now consider a three-terminal setup with Rashba spin-orbit coupling in a two-dimensional electron gas.
+This choice is similar to~\cite{svetogorov_theory_2025} and compatible with previous works on two-terminal quantum dot setups~\cite{bargerbos_spectroscopy_2023} and Rashba wires~\cite{park_andreev_2017} as well as existing multiterminal setups~\cite{coraiola_spin-degeneracy_2024}.
+In two terminal devices, $E_0^{ij}$ and $E_{\sigma}^{ij}$ lies in the range of $0.1-\qty{1}{\giga\hertz}$~\cite{hays_coherent_2021, bargerbos_spectroscopy_2023, lu_andreev_2025}, and an order of magnitude larger in multiterminal devices~\cite{coraiola_spin-degeneracy_2024}.
+The resulting SPER for a symmetric junction ($t_i = t$, $\Delta_i = \Delta$, $\alpha_{i,0} = \alpha$, and $\alpha_{i,1} = -\alpha$, $\vec{d}_i = (\cos \beta_i, \sin \beta_i)$, $\beta_i = 2\pi i / 3$, $E_\sigma^{ij}=E_{\sigma}$, and $E_0^{ij}=E_0$) is shown in Fig.~\ref{fig:EPRs}(d-f).
+We observe that, if $E_\sigma \ll E_0$, the potential minima coincide with the point where the resulting spin-orbit field points along the $z$-direction.
 The quantization axis, set by $\vec{V}_{SO}$, tilts away from $z$ with contributions from two different Pauli vectors for different trajectories in the phase space: $\sim(\varphi_1 + \varphi_2)\sigma_x,~(\varphi_1 - \varphi_2)\sigma_y$.
 In an asymmetric device, the quantization axis is tilted away from the $z$-direction, and trajectories along $\varphi_+ = \varphi_1 + \varphi_2$ and $\varphi_- =\varphi_1 - \varphi_2$ tilt along linearly independent, rather than orthogonal, spin directions.
 The phenomenology of the quantum circuits discussed below is unaffected by these quantitative changes.